liferay/liferay-docs/deployment/articles-dxp/01-saml/01-intro.markdown

 ---
-header-id: what-is-saml
+header-id: authenticating-using-saml
 ---

-# What is SAML?
+# Authenticating Using SAML

-The SAML (Security Assertion Markup Language) adapter lets you execute Single Sign On (SSO) and Single Log Off (SLO) in your deployment.
+The SAML (Security Assertion Markup Language) adapter provides Single Sign On (SSO) and Single Log Off (SLO) in your deployment.
 Each @product@ instance serves as either the Service Provider (SP) or the Identity Provider (IdP).
-This article provides the conceptual framework for @product@'s SSO solution.

-- Single Sign On
-    - Identity Provider initiated SSO
-    - Service Provider initiated SSO

-- Single Log Off
-    - Identity Provider initiated SLO
-    - Service Provider initiated SLO
+An identity provider is a trusted provider that provides single sign-on for users to access other websites.
+A service provider is a website that hosts applications and grants access only to identified users with proper credentials.

 | **Note:** A single @product@ instance is *either* the SP or the IdP in your SSO
 | setup; it can't be both.
 You can, however, use separate instances for both